Safe-DS/DSL/docs/Stdlib/python/Tutorials/data_processing.md

 ## Imputing missing values

-If your data has missing values, it can provide a challenge for some machine learning models.
+If your data is missing values, it might be challanging for some machine learning models.
-For this you can use the [Imputer][safeds.data.tabular.transformation.Imputer] to deal with these values.
+The [Imputer][safeds.data.tabular.transformation.Imputer] can be used to deal with these values.
 An Imputer needs a [Strategy][safeds.data.tabular.transformation.Imputer.Strategy] which can either be to replace the missing value with a [Constant][safeds.data.tabular.transformation.Imputer.Strategy.Constant], or the [Mean][safeds.data.tabular.transformation.Imputer.Strategy.Mean], [Mode][safeds.data.tabular.transformation.Imputer.Strategy.Mode] or [Median][safeds.data.tabular.transformation.Imputer.Strategy.Median] of the Column.

 ```python